-The Elite Software GasVent program quickly calculates the correct vent sizes for Category 1 Gas Powered Appliances.
-GasVent is a true Windows program designed to be simple and easy to use by both contractors and designers.
-The program is very graphical and especially easy to use.
-Recent advances in technology have improved the average furnace efficiency to over 80%.
-These new mid and high efficiency furnaces can cause significant condensation in the vent.
-If a flue gas vent is either oversized, undersized, or of the wrong material, there is a high probability that corrosive condensate from the combustion gases will either cause pitting of a metal vent or dissolve mortar if the vent is a chimney.
-There is not only property damage from such a failure, but also a life safety issue because the building occupants could be subjected to carbon monoxide poisoning.
-Besides gas poisoning, there are many other hazards from improperly designed vents.
-Masonry chimneys can collapse from the acid in the condensate dissolving the mortar between bricks and possibly causing a fire.
-Condensate can accumulate back at the furnace and cause severe rusting.
-There are so many potential problems with incorrect venting, that all contractors should make every effort to do the job right.
+The Elite Software GasVent program quickly calculates the correct vent and connector sizes for Category I gas fired appliances.
+Category I furnaces, water heaters, boilers, etc. are mid efficiency appliances (up to 83%) that are quite common.
+If a vent for such an appliance is either oversized, undersized, or of the wrong material, there is a high probability that corrosive condensate from the combustion gases will either cause pitting of a metal vent or dissolve mortar if the vent is a chimney.
+There is not only property damage from such a failure, but also a life safety issue because the building occupants could be subjected to carbon monoxide.
+Besides gas poisoning, masonry chimneys can collapse from the acid in the condensate and possibly cause a fire.
+There are many potential problems with incorrect venting, and all contractors should make every effort to do the job right.
 GasVent is a great help in vent design, and is very graphical and easy to use.

-Three major types of data are requested: Customer Information, Single Appliance, and Multiple Appliances.
+Three major types of data are requested for a GasVent project: Customer Information, Single Appliance Data, and Multiple Appliance Data if present.
 The customer information includes the customer name, address, city, state, and phone number.
-The information for a single appliance includes the appliance function (water heater, space heating, etc.), input MBH rating(s), vent lateral and height dimensions, outlet diameter, vent connector type, specification of natural or fan assisted draft, vent type (masonry, flexible liner, or Type B), the number of elbows, and the presence of a vent damper.
+The information needed for a single appliance design includes the appliance function (water heater, space heating, etc.), input MBH rating(s), vent lateral and height dimensions, outlet diameter, vent connector type, specification of natural or fan assisted draft, vent type (masonry, flexible liner, or Type B), the number of elbows, and the presence of a vent damper.
 Only standard connector sizes are allowed.

 The same data is requested for each appliance in multiple appliance situations plus there is additional information concerning manifolds.
 Multiple appliance scenarios also allow the entry of a "floor" number for multi story buildings.
-All data is saved to disk and can be reviewed and edited whenever desired.
-Input sheets are provided for the easy organization of your data.